cko-gateway/Ditto/README.md

 | ReplicationThrottleInterval | Ditto_Settings:ReplicationThrottleInterval | 0 | The interval in milliseconds to wait between events.
 This can be useful if you want to reduce the load on your source server |

-**Note - When replicating category streams you will need to escape the `$` in the stream identifier under docker for example, to replicate the category stream `$ce-emails` set your stream identifier to `$$ce-emails`.
+**Note - When replicating category streams you will need to escape the `$` in the stream identifier under docker, for example, to replicate the category stream `$ce-emails` set your stream identifier to `$$ce-emails`.

 ### Ditto Checkpoints